Wildflower 101: FAQ About Wildflowers

 Can wildflowers grow in shade?

-Some wildflowers are very good at growing in the shade – if you think of a woodland forest, they are often filled with Bluebells that are able to grow in little light.
+Yes, some wildflowers grow very well in the shade!
+Just think of a woodland forest, and you will often think of Bluebells that are growing well in very little light.
 Wildflowers will grow just about anywhere, but some are better at growing in certain conditions than others.
-Our Shaded Area wildflower mix is full of shade tolerant wildflowers that will thrive in these conditions.
+Our Shaded Area wildflower mix is full of shade-tolerant wildflowers that will thrive in these conditions.

 Can I sow wildflower seeds in grass?